JelleZijlstra/typing-spec/spec/spec.rst

    only types, never over values.

 The following are provisionally disallowed for simplicity.
-We can consider allowing them in future extensions of this PEP.
+We can consider allowing them in the future.

 -  Floats: e.g. ``Literal[3.14]``.
 Representing Literals of infinity or NaN in a clean way is tricky; real-world APIs are unlikely to vary their